davetron5000/wtf-is-a-webpack/markdown/sourcemaps.md

 }
 !END EDIT_FILE

-For deveopment, we want the fastest thing possible that shows the most information.
+For development, we want the fastest thing possible that shows the most information.
 I *think* that's `inline-source-map`, but the docs are unclear.
 It works, so we'll use it:

 !EDIT_FILE webpack/dev.js /* */